Everything you want to know about First Friday! Did we miss your question? Reach out directly through our Contact Us

 Q: What about food?

 A: We have lots of terrific restaurants and eateries in Leonardtown.
 Depending on your mood, you can get something to go or enjoy a sit-down dining experience.
 Some places have an option where you may place your order to go (call in advance if you like and it can be there waiting for you!), and just pick it up then go listen to the band on The Square – a perfect picnic!
 We also have shops which offer ice cream, smoothies, coffee, and snack type foods.

 Q: Is there outside seating when there’s a band?

 A: There is lots of space on the grassy area of The Square as well as a few benches.
-Some restaurants such as La Rive Breton and The Rex offer outdoor seating which where you can both see and hear the musicians.
+Some restaurants such as Dos Amigos and The Rex offer outdoor seating which where you can both see and hear the musicians.
 Please feel free to bring your own chairs and/or blanket for use on The Square or in the adjacent street area (for events in which the streets are closed off).

 Q: When and where is the Drum Circle?